 There are 11 UNESCO World Heritage Sites in South Korea.
 Of these 11 sites, 10 are cultural and 1 is a natural site.
-The newest addition to the list was inscribed in 2015.

 - Changdeokgung Palace Complex (1997)